 A single logon must support the role of 'acting as agent' as well the participant's company role.

-A single logon must be supported when a participant has more than one ownership role, ie if a participant is both a distributor and a meter owner then they should be able to input/maintain a single ICP where they are both roles or just one of those roles.
+A single logon must be supported when a participant has more than one ownership role, i.e. if a participant is both a distributor and a meter owner then they should be able to input/maintain a single ICP where they are both roles or just one of those roles.

 Process maps